-A fundamental difference between weight loss with Zoe Morosini Nutrition and other weight loss programs is that I start off with telling people that they don’t have to change *insert insanely shocked look here*.
+Let me begin by explaining how my rejection of this concept has informed my approach to weight loss as a clinician + how I believe it achieves much more success with long term weight loss.
+A fundamental difference between weight loss with me + other weight loss programs is that I start off with telling people that they don’t have to fundamentally change *insert insanely shocked look here*.

 Carrie comes to me because she is overweight.
-She has been putting on weight for a while now and can’t seem to shift it.
-She has had some success in the past and yearns for the days when she was even just a little bit lighter (she’s at the point where she has given up the idea of being back where she was ten years ago…she’d just be happy with a dress size).
-Deep down she is actually terrified because each year that goes on, the scales go up just a bit more and she feels like she no longer has control of herself.
-She is tired, sad and completely defeated.
+She has been putting on weight for a while now + can’t seem to shift it.
+She has had some success in the past + yearns for the days when she was even just a little bit lighter (she’s at the point where she has given up the idea of being back where she was ten years ago…she’d just be happy with one dress size).
+Deep down she is actually terrified because each year that goes on, the scales go up just a bit more + she feels like she no longer has control of herself.
+She is tired, sad + completely defeated.

 Because they are all there for a reason.

-She doesn’t need to change who she is, she just needs to know why she makes the choices that she does, and put something in place to support herself in making new choices.
+She doesn’t need to change who she is fundamentally, she just needs to know why she makes the choices that she does, + put something in place to support herself in making adapted choices that still allow for her to live the life that she wants to live.
 So yes, in one sense it is changing, but not fundamentally so.

-Because the actual truth is, she goes for the chocolate bar at work because she is consistently not eating enough for lunch (because she often works through her lunchbreak) and by 3pm she is simply hungry.
-And she sits on the couch because she has a super busy job and is (genuinely) too tired to dedicate time to a home cooked meal.
-And she can’t help herself but order the big breakfast because she often has too much to drink the night before (because she just adores Friday nights out with her boyfriend) and she has a habit of choosing food that makes her feel better when she is hungover (and who doesn’t?!).
+Because the actual truth is, she goes for the chocolate bar at work because she is consistently not eating enough for lunch (because she often works through her lunchbreak) + by 3pm she is simply hungry.
+And she sits on the couch because she has a super busy job + is (genuinely) too tired to dedicate time to a home cooked meal.
+And she can’t help herself but order the big breakfast because she often has too much to drink the night before (because she just adores Friday nights out with her boyfriend + friends) + she has a habit of choosing food that makes her feel better when she is hungover (+ who doesn’t?!).

-You will find food freedom AND lose weight when you accept who you are - the good and the bad - and use them BOTH to your advantage.
+You will lose weight when you accept who you are - the good + the bad (+use them BOTH to your advantage)

-Understand exactly why you make the choices that are making you gain weight and stopping you from losing it and you will succeed.
-Once you know that, together we can put the stuff in place to support you in making the changes you want to make IN LINE WITH YOUR CURRENT WAY OF LIVING.
+Step one is to understand exactly why you make the choices that are making you gain weight or stopping you from losing it.
+Know the actual reason, not just that you aren’t strong enough.
+Once you know that, together you and I can put the stuff in place to support you in making the changes you want to make IN LINE WITH YOUR CURRENT WAY OF LIVING.

 So yes, people end up changing.
-But they don’t get an overhaul.
+But they don’t get an overhaul not like the one they think they need.
 That never works.
-And they don’t make the changes that their nutritionist wants them to make.
-They make the changes that suit them.
+And they don’t often end make the changes that their nutritionist wants them to make either.
+Long term, they make the changes that suit them.
 And don’t we all?
-I just choose to work WITH this mindset and not against.
+As a practitioner, I just choose to work WITH this mindset + not against.